Nazulka/WD-Buzzwords/TESTING.md

 * Sign Up page only appears when the user is not logged in.
 * Flash message pops up to confirm the successul registration.
-* The link below th ecard is fully functional, redirects users to the _Log In_ page.
+* The link below the card is fully functional, redirects users to the _Log In_ page.

 - [x] **Account Page**

 * The page is only accessible after user logs in to the website.
-* The user's contributed words displayed on the page in an alphabetical order.
+* The Account holder's contributed words displayed on the page in an alphabetical order.
 * _Edit_ button is functioning as desired, allowing users to update the terms they contributed previuosly.
-* _Delete_ button is working as intended and _Confirm deletion_ modal pops up if users click on it.
-Clicking on the _Delete_ button again on the pop up modal will result in removal of the term from the glossary.
-Alternatively, if users clicked on it by mistake or changed mind, they can click on the _Cancel_ button.
+* _Delete_ button is working as intended and triggers _Confirm deletion_ pop up modal when clicked.
+Clicking on the _Delete_ button again on the modal will result in removal of the term from the glossary.
+Alternatively, if users clicked on it by accident or changed mind, they can click on the _Cancel_ button.

 - [x] **Add Term Page**

 * The page is available for logged in users only.
 * The image is rendered correctly.
-* The form was tested by entering a new term and description and is working as intended.
+* The form was tested by:
-* The flash message is correctly displayed after every successful contribution to the dictionary.
+  * Entering a unique new term and description, it was verified that the form is working as intended allowing users to make a contribution to the dictionary.
+The flash message is correctly displayed after every successful contribution to the dictionary.
+  * Entering a non-unique term: a warning flash message is displayed, informing the user that _This term already exist in the dictionary_.
+The entry is not added to the dictionary.

 - [x] **Log Out Page**